What is liposuction?

 - Redefine your midsection and overall proportions

-More inclusive than other liposuction techniques, lipo 360 can be performed alone or along with other procedures, like a breast lift, tummy tuck, etc.
+More involved than other liposuction techniques, lipo 360 can be performed alone or along with other procedures, like a breast lift, tummy tuck, etc.

 After your procedure you should immediately notice the treated areas look slimmer as fat has been removed from the area.
 You could start seeing your full liposuction results anywhere from 3 weeks to 6 months after the procedure.